 Due to the scale and scope of Nouryon’s businesses, and given Halma’s all-encompassing role in the organization, staying on top of his multiple communications was always a point of contention.

 “Before the tool my biggest pain point was my inbox.
-I’d all kinds of information floating around everywhere.
+I had all kinds of information floating around everywhere.
 We are usually not the lowest paid people in the company.
 It’s a waste of time if I, or other people, have to spend most of their time monitoring and finding information.
-Thinking about which folder I stacked something in, and whether it was two or three months ago … before you know it you’re spending 15 minutes looking for a document and growing endless excel sheets.
+Thinking about which folder I stacked something in, and whether it was two or three months ago … before you know it you’re spending 15 minutes looking for a document and growing endless Excel sheets.

 Analyzing and translating things into feasible action is what we should be doing.
 Working with the business to get rid of issues, and not spending most of our time collecting the information and bringing it together.”